Ficool

 "My name is Miyanna.
 I am just trying to survive," she replied.

 "And why are you in the Golden Forest?
-Commoners are not allowed to enter it," Celine said.
+Commoners are not allowed to enter it," Celine spoke, her tone serious.

 "The same reason you are.
 Running from the war.
 But commoners?
-Wait, are you perhaps…" said the woman as she tried to turn around, but stopped midway as Blanc spoke.
+Wait, are you…" said the woman as she tried to turn around, only to stop midway as Blanc spoke.

 "Why would I… Fine, fine.
-Follow me," said Miyanna, giving up.
+Follow me," Miyanna muttered, giving up.
 "And could you please, for the love of all that is good, stop pointing that arrow at me?
-It makes me uncomfortable."
+It's uncomfortable."

 Miyanna shook her head before offering a direct, cold reply, "No."

-Silence fell before them as they walked for the next few minutes.
-Blanc's side, not knowing what other questions to ask next, and Miyanna not wanting to give them a reason to harm her.
+Silence stretched between them as they walked for the next few minutes.
+Blanc said nothing, unsure of what to ask next, and Miyanna stayed quiet, careful not to give them any reason to harm her.

-It seemed that Blanc's group, including him, did not know who the woman who walked in front of them was.
+It was clear that Blanc's group, including Blanc himself, had no idea who the woman leading them was.

-As the silence began to grow louder and louder, by the minute, they finally arrived at the place Miyanna found rest, as well as the place Blanc and the rest were looking for.
+But after a while, just as the silence grew ever louder, they finally arrived at the place Miyanna found rest, coincidentally, the same place Blanc and the rest were looking for.
 The cave.

 One would surely doubt that only one cave existed on the sides of a whole mountain, but this surely was the cave they were looking for, for one reason only.